ChiaoThon/SecureTrain/README.md

 ## About
-This project is still testing and developing now, if any problems(bugs), [Issue](https://github.com/ChiaoThon/SecureTrain/issues) please.
+This project is still testing now, if any problems(bugs), [Issue](https://github.com/ChiaoThon/SecureTrain/issues) please.